drupalcommerce/commerce-docs/commerce-2/README.md

-# Drupal Commerce 2.x Documentation
+# Commerce 2.x Documentation

-Drupal Commerce is an open source eCommerce framework that is designed to enable flexible eCommerce for websites and applications based on Drupal.
+Commerce is an open source eCommerce framework that is designed to enable flexible eCommerce for websites and applications based on Drupal.

 ## Table of Contents